hardik0980/AI-Ml-with-Elevate_Labs/README.md

 Key Steps:
 Data Loading & Cleaning: Loaded dataset and handled missing/null values.
 Exploratory Data Analysis (EDA): Performed basic analysis to understand data distribution.
 Feature Selection: Chose important features for better model performance.
 Model Building: Trained machine learning models such as Logistic Regression.
 Model Evaluation: Achieved a 95% accuracy, using confusion matrix, ROC-Curve and classification report for validation.

+**Que - What is the Sigmoid Function?**
+The sigmoid function is a mathematical function used to map predicted values to a probability between 0 and 1.
+​

+If output ≥ 0.5 → class 1 (e.g., Malignant)
+If output < 0.5 → class 0 (e.g., Benign)

+You can change this threshold (e.g., to 0.6 or 0.4) based on model goals.

+** Why Tune the Threshold?**

+Default threshold is 0.5, but that may not always give best results.
+By changing the threshold, you can:
+Increase recall (catch more true positives)
+Reduce false positives or false negatives

+Especially useful in medical diagnosis where false negatives (missing a cancer case) are more dangerous than false positives.